 GWs are ripples in space-time, which propagate outward at the speed of light, generated by the acceleration of massive objects.
 BBH mergers and binary neutron star (BNS) mergers are compact binary coalescences (CBCs) that generate detectable gravitational waves.
 Since the distance of CBCs from Earth is extremely far, GWs generated are extremely weak and hard to detect when they reach the Earth.
 They were first predicted in 1916 by GR.
 GWs have a property called polarization, which describes the orientation of the ripples.
 Just as electromagnetic waves have different polarizations (linear, circular, or elliptical), GWs can also have different polarizations.
-GWs have two transverse polarization modes: pluspolarization (h+) and cross-polarization (h+) .
-The terms plus and the cross will be collectively known as the linear polarization basis.
-They stretch and compress the space-time in the two directions orthogonal to the direction of propagation[7]. h{+} is like the stretching and squeezing of space-time in GWs with a 45-degree angle.
-The impact on test particles in a h_x GWs would be similar to that of a regular polarized GWs but with a 45-degree rotation.
+GWs have two transverse polarization modes: pluspolarization $(h{\perp})$ and cross-polarization $(h{\perp})$ .
+The terms plus and the cross will be collectively known as the polarization basis.
+They stretch and compress the space-time in the two directions orthogonal to the direction of propagation[7]. $h{+}$ describes the stretching and squeezing of space in one direction transverse to the direction of propagation.
+The impact on test particles in a $h{\times}$ GWs would be similar to that of $h{\times}$ polarized GWs but with a 45-degree rotation.